LiLiKazine/MarqueeText/README.md

 ## License

 This project is available under the MIT License.
-See the LICENSE file for more info.

 ## Author